Trump threatens to close U.S.-Mexico border to trade because of immigrant surge

 Mexican President Andres Manuel Lopez Obrador said on Thursday that tackling illegal immigration is an issue chiefly for the United States and the Central American countries to address.

-Trump has so far been unable to convince Congress to tighten asylum laws or fund a proposed border wall that was one of the main platforms of his 2016 election campaign and then his presidency.
-Trump declared a “national emergency” in February to build the wall.
-Congress has not funded the wall and Trump has said he would use money earmarked for the military to pay for its construction.
+Trump has so far been unable to convince Congress to tighten asylum laws or fund a proposed border wall, one of his signature policies.
+Trump has declared a national emergency to justify redirecting money earmarked for the military to pay for its construction.

 Reporting by Yeganeh Torbati and Jeff Mason; Additional reporting by David Alexander, Anthony Esposito, Lizbeth Diaz and Andy Sullivan; Writing by Andy Sullivan; Editing by Tim Ahmann and Grant McCool